Ordbend, California

-Ord Bend (also Ordbend) is a small unincorporated community about 121 ft above mean sea level in Glenn County, California.
+Ord Bend (also Ordbend) is a small unincorporated community approximately 121 ft above mean sea level in Glenn County, California, United States.
 For road traffic, Ord Bend is along State Route 45 between Glenn and Hamilton City.
 It is about 8 mi south of Hamilton City.
 The ZIP Code, shared with Glenn and Bayliss, is 95943.
-The community is inside area code 530.
+The community is served by area code 530.
 This area is flagged as rural by the U.S. Census Bureau.

 The Sacramento River passes east of the area.
 Much of the nearby area is agricultural land under cultivation with rice, almonds, walnuts, olives and prunes.
 Sandhill cranes are evident in the area during winter.

 The Ord Bend Volunteer Fire Department holds a pancake breakfast at the local community hall each year to raise funds for firefighting equipment.

 There was once a school house in Ord Bend but most school age children now attend nearby Hamilton Union Elementary School and Hamilton Union High School.
 Bus service is provided by the Hamilton Union School District.

 The Ord Store operated for many years selling basic groceries, lunch and snack items, and (at one time) gas.
 Locals were able to run a monthly tab.
 It has not been in operation since the early 2000s.